How to make a Parliamentary Submission

 The proposed National Disability Insurance Scheme Amendment (Securing the NDIS for Future Generations) Bill 2026 includes major changes to how people access the NDIS and receive supports.

-The Senate Standing Committees on Community Affairs has extended the deadline for submissions.
+Following an extension to reporting time, the Senate Standing Committees on Community Affairs has reopened submissions and adjusted the deadline for submissions.

-You can make a submission to the Senate Committee up until close of business Monday 1 June 2026.
-You do not need to request an extension to submit up to this date.
+You can now make a submission to the Senate Committee up until close of business Friday 10 July.

 The proposed amendment document is more than 100 pages long and complex.